 5. Try not to go with very young or extremely sensitive children

-Personally, I do not recommend doing this tour with very young children: of course this is part of human history and at some point they will face the reality and study it at school.
-But if they are still very young or especially sensitive, be aware that the tour goes quite deep into details.
+Personally, I do not recommend doing this tour with very young children, although, of course this is part of the history of mankind and at some point they will face the reality and study it at school.
+But if they are still very young or are particularly sensitive, be aware that the tour goes into a lot of detail.

 Along the tour you will pass by the gas chambers and they will explain how thousands of people arrived here crammed into train wagons to be exterminated.
-If it is incomprehensible and painful for adults, it may cause a child unnecessary discomfort that could tarnish his or her memory of the trip.
+If for adults it is incomprehensible and painful, it may cause a child unnecessary discomfort that could tarnish their memory of the trip.

 Even so, if you decide to take the tour, try not to dwell on the most lurid details or rooms, put your child in context before you go and explain what happened in the least dramatic way possible.
-If you go with a baby stroller, you will be able to access practically the entire field except for smaller rooms of reduced size, where the stroller will have to stay outside for space reasons.
+If you go with a stroller, you will be able to access almost the entire camp except for the smaller, smaller rooms, where the stroller will have to stay outside for space reasons.

-6. Don't miss the documentary on the visitor center
+6. Don't miss the documentary film at the visitor center

-It is a brief introduction but it contains real images of the camp and its prisoners, their way of life, a summary of the history of the formation of the camp... in short, highly recommended.
+It is a brief introduction but contains real images of the camp and its prisoners, their way of life, a summary of the history of the formation of the camp ... in short, highly recommended.

-7. Don't go too heavy with unnecessary luggage
+7. Do not go too loaded with unnecessary luggage

-The tour is on foot throughout the several hectares of Auschwitz I and II, so the less weight you carry, the better.
-At the entrance there are lockers where you can leave your belongings, but if you carry any bulky luggage, you run the risk that it will not fit and therefore, you will not be able to make your visit.
+The tour is a walking tour through the several hectares of Auschwitz I and II, so the less weight you carry, the better.
+There are lockers at the entrance where you can leave your belongings, but if you carry any bulky luggage, you run the risk of it not fitting and therefore not being able to make your visit.

 8. If you go on your own, better use the bus

 Although traveling by train is usually very comfortable, in this case the bus makes a more direct (and therefore shorter) journey.
-The first bus leaves at 6:20 a.m. and takes just over an hour, leaving you much closer to the concentration camp than the train itself (the train station is about two kilometers from the entrance to Auschwitz).
+The first bus leaves from 6:20 in the morning and takes just over an hour, leaving you much closer to the concentration camp than the train itself (the train station is about two kilometers from the entrance to Auschwitz.

 If you need to know more details to plan your arrival, I recommend my article on how to get to Auschwitz.